Demigod21/fabrick-test/README.md

 and if all the ports are available, the following applications will start:

-- Postgresql: to store donuts and ingredients
+- Postgresql: to store transaction
 - Adminer: db managing browser app, just go to `http://localhost:8081/`
 - fabrick-test: the Springboot application